harshgajjar7110/spring-boot-graphql/README.md

-# spring-boot-graphql
+# spring-boot-graphql-mongodb

-#User Information
+# User Information
  /rest/user is the REST resource which can fetch User information.
  DataFetchers are Interfaces for RuntimeWiring of GraphQL with JpaRepository
-# Sample GraphQL Scalar Queries
+# GraphQL Scalar Queries
  Few Example of Query and Mutation are accessible under http://localhost:8091/rest/user

 *  allUser { allUser { id name address } }